scp-fs2open/wxLauncher/ReadMe.txt

 in your PATH.
 See the compiler specific instructions on how to add Python to your PATH.

+The OpenAL Software Development Kit is an optional component needed to build this program.
+OpenAL support is not compiled in by default and requires the preprocessor symbol USE_OPENAL=1.
+See the compiler specific instructions for getting your compiler ready to build with OpenAL.

 If you're looking for the source, you can find it at: http://code.google.com/p/wxlauncher/